 RS: You’ve done a lot of videos over the years since I’ve known you for Pegboy and Buffalo Tom.
 How’d you come to pick David Gedge as documentary subject matter?

 SS: I saw that The Wedding Present were about to tour the U.S. after an 8-year hiatus, so I thought that would be an interesting project.
 I sent my pitch to David Gedge and he said yes.
+RS: What’s your best memory shooting this road show and being on the road with the Wedding Present?

 SS: my best memory was probably having dinner at Maxwell’s in Hoboken before that gig with Peter Mark Craig (a TWP fan from London who I had met 2 nights before in Boston) and my second camera guy, Matt McNamara.
 It was a real bonding moment.
+RS: David Gedge is pretty English and from what you told me he wore the same outfit every night.
+That must had helped with consistency a little?

-SS: actually I think (and hope) that he had a few of the same shirts, but it did help with the mix and match editing from the different shows
+SS: actually I think (and hope) that he had a few of the same shirts, but it did help with the mix and match editing from the different shows RS: When was the first time you saw twp?
+Where?
+Memories?

 SS: I first saw TWP at CBGB’s in 1994. my only memory was that everyone was yelling for them to play “kennedy” and they wouldn’t do it.
+RS: For the uniniciated can you describe their sound?

 SS: their sound is very fast, jangly guitars with what i can only describe as very british vocals.